 History of soccer timeline: Everything You Need to Know

-Soccer has been played across the globe for a very long time, even though there is no exact data on when and where the game appeared for the first time.
-However, many historians agree on the fact that a game quite similar to the modern-day version was practiced as early as 3,000 years ago.
-The history of soccer is pretty exciting, so let’s dive into some of the key events featured in its interesting timeline:
+Soccer has been played around the world for a very long time even though there is no exact date on when and where the game first appeared However, there are many historians that agree on the fact that a game similar to the modern-day version was practiced as early as 3,000 years ago.
+In this post I will be going over the most important times of the soccer history timeline.

 The Early History of Soccer